 - Once the cakes are cooled, assemble the cake.
-Place 1 cooled layer on a cake stand or large plate, Oreo cookie side down.
+Place 1 cooled layer on a cake stand, cake turntable, or large plate, Oreo cookie side down.
 Using an offset spatula or knife, cover the top with a 1-inch thick layer of Oreo Cream Filling.
 Top with the 2nd cake, Oreo cookie side up.
 Cover the tall layer cake with chocolate buttercream.
 Working quickly, cover the cake in Oreo crumbs.
 This will get a little messy, but just pat them up the sides with your hands and all over the top of the cake.

 - Slice and serve cake.
 Leftover cake can be covered and stored in the refrigerator for up to 3 days.

 - Make Ahead & Freezing Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting and filling can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
 Frosted cake can be frozen up to 2 months if you have room in the freezer.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 Honestly, it tastes much better fresh!